 As a voluntary youth organisation, Foróige is governed by its volunteers.
 Below is an overview of our structure:

-*If the young people elected to the National Executive are 18, then they are members of the Board of Directors as opposed to observers.
+*If the young people elected are 18 they are members of the Board of Directors as opposed to observers.
 Legally a person under 18 cannot be a member of a Board.

-The National Executive meet regulary to decide on the strategic direction of the organisation.
-9 adult volunteers and 2 youth observers are elected to the National Executive along with 3 external appointees.
+The Board meet regularly to decide on the strategic direction of the organisation.
+Nine adult volunteers and two youth observers are elected to the Board along with three external appointees.